GautierDorval/ssa-e-a2-doctrine/doctrine.md

 When legitimacy conditions are not satisfied, the correct output is legitimate non-response (authoritative silence) or a targeted request for clarification.

+### SSA-E-R (RFC) (restitution proportionality)

+SSA-E-R governs restitution only: the depth and form of an already-legitimate answer.

+It does not authorize answers.
+It does not modify Q-Layer conditions.
+It must never be interpreted as granting additional inference rights.

+SSA-E-R may define non-prescriptive restitution profiles (e.g., canonical, structured, contextual, analytical) that:
+- preserve scope and exclusions,
+- avoid transactional or prescriptive conversion,
+- and fall back to Q-Layer outputs when compliant restitution would require invention.

+SSA-E-R is subordinate to Q-Layer authorization and bounded by A2 non-transactional constraints.

 ### A2 (interpretation and observation)

 A2 routes intents, clusters questions, and supports observation of interpretation patterns.
 A2 must not contain transactional truths and must not override SSA-E.

 Examples of non-prescriptive A2 artifacts include: